Karthik-Ragunath/avatar_skin_joint_fitting/README.md

 This experiment is termed a heurestic, since I only trained for two epochs to pick the best variant (due to time and compute constraints).
 At the end of my experiment, variant 1 produced the best possible result both interms of deterministic loss value and also in terms of eye-balling test.

-### 4.4 INFERENCE RESULTS ON TEST DATA AT THE END OF TWO EPOCH FOR EACH OF THE VARIANT
+### 4.4 INFERENCE RESULTS ON TEST DATA AT THE END OF TWO EPOCHS FOR EACH OF THE ARCHITECTURE VARIANT

 1. `Multi-Pose Encoder With Multi-Expert Decoder`
 ![Variant 1](loss_curves/variant_1.jpg)